 Bruises to the extremities are most common and can result from falls, from bumping into furniture, or from transferring from the bed or chair.
 The location of these types of bruises is usually on the lower extremities, however the cause of the bruises should never be assumed.
 Nurses, medical assistants, staff, and loved ones of the nursing home resident need to insist that the injury be documented, investigated, and reported.

 Bruises on the face, neck, head, ears, upper arms, thighs, abdomen, genital area, or on the buttock of a patient should be considered suspicious.
-Bruising of this nature often results from slapping, hitting, and punching.
-They can also occur from aggressive handling, lack of supervision that result in falls from wheelchairs or beds, or mistreatment when bathing or dressing a patient.
+Bruising of this nature often results from slapping, hitting, punching or other abuse.
+They can also occur from aggressive handling, lack of supervision that result in falls from wheelchairs or beds, mistreatment when bathing or dressing a patient, and even sexual abuse.
 Doctors, nurses, and medical staff need to report these bruises to the nursing home administration and insist on a full investigation.

 Family members, relatives, and friends need to be vigilant in assessing the patient for signs of bruising or injury.
 Suspicions should be reported immediately to the nurses and doctors in charge of the patient’s care, and then to the nursing home administration.
 Pictures of the bruising and other suspicious injuries are helpful when trying to prove that abuse has taken place.